a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 ### 4\.
 Manage Radio's Other Interfaces

-As a bit of background, some radios support virtual interfaces on Linux (i.e. you can create multiple virtual stations or virtual APs).
-The limitation for these virtual stations (vSTA) and access points (vAP) is that they must all operate on the same channel and will likely not enable things like OFDMA.
+For context, some radios support virtual interfaces on Linux (i.e. you can create multiple simultaneous WiFi client or virtual AP interfaces).
+There are some limitations with this, though, namely all interfaces on one radio must operate on the same channel and more advanced WiFi features like OFDMA may not be supported.

-Some radios, like the AX200 and AX210, do not support virtual interfaces at all on Linux.
-They only permit a single STA or AP (non-virtual) per radio (limited to 2.4GHz only for APs on AX200 and AX210s).
-Although, they do allow for a monitor to coexist on the same radio as a STA (monitors count a bit differently).
+Some radios, like many Intel radios (e.g. BE200), do not support virtual interfaces at all on Linux.
+They only permit a single STA or AP (non-virtual) per radio (limited to 2.4GHz only for APs on AX200, AX210, BE200 radios).
+These radios (and most others) do support simultaneous monitor and STA coexistence, but this has limitations and is generally not suggested.

-Thus, **ensuring that other network interfaces do not interfere** with the packet capture **depends on the radio you’re using**.
-My personal suggestion is to remove all network interfaces from the radio before creating the monitor, unless required not to (i.e. [6GHz sniffing on AX210](#6ghz-sniffing-with-ax210-be200-radios)).
+With that said, **ensuring that other network interfaces do not interfere** with the packet capture **depends on the radio you’re using**.
+My personal suggestion is to remove all network interfaces from the radio before creating the monitor, unless required not to (i.e. [6GHz Packet Capture on Intel Radios](#6ghz-packet-capture-with-intel-radios)).
 This simplifies things if you need debug your configuration later on.

 #### 4\.1 Find all interfaces using radio